 And there were so many sweet goodies it took everything I had to resist!

-All the Christmas Markets we visited in Eastern and Central Europe had their own version of sausage made mostly of pork.
-In fact, I lovingly called our trip the “Pork Tour.”
-Granted, I have a Jewish heritage, but our family has always been pretty lax when it came to dietary rules, except for one brother who turned Orthodox because of marriage.
+All the Christmas Markets we visited in Eastern and Central Europe had its version of sausage made mostly of pork.
+I lovingly called our trip the “Pork Tour.”
+Granted, I’m of Jewish heritage, but our family has always been pretty lax when it came to dietary rules.

 Salzburg

-It’s hard to think of Salzburg without thinking about Christmas.
+It’s hard to think of Salzburg without thinking of Christmas.
 It’s also where Mozart was born.
-After Vienna, we took an excursion there and our guide showed us a very old Chocolate shop called Furst that’s is the premier shop in Salzburg to buy “official” Mozart Chocolate.
-(MozartKugeln) Apparently, there are copycats.
-Mozart chocolate is considered to be the best chocolate in Austria and comes packaged in round balls.
+We took an excursion there and our guide showed us the very old Chocolate shop called Furst.
+It’s the premier shop in Salzburg to buy “official” Mozart Chocolate.
+There are copycats.
+Mozart chocolate is considered the best chocolate in Austria and comes packaged in round balls.
 The “official” brand, and most expensive, comes in silver and blue packaging.

-Doug and I met the Von Trapp great-grandchildren several years ago when he almost shot a movie about them.
-They have a singing act as well, and when we watched them perform, they were just as wonderful as their grandparents.
+I met the Von Trapp great-grandchildren several years ago.
+They sang together and we watched them perform.
+I thought they were just as wonderful as their grandparents.

 Regensburg

-Our next Christmas market was located in the charming and perfectly preserved medieval village of Regensburg, Germany.
+Our next Christmas market was at the perfectly preserved medieval village of Regensburg, Germany.
 Regensburg is a UNESCO World Heritage site.
-The village is known for hosting their stunning Christmas markets, but the one that’s especially beautiful is “The Romantic Christmas Market.”
-It’s located in the courtyard of the beautiful Thurns and Taxi Palace and is steeped in atmosphere.
-There were fire torches lining the path, little campfires to huddle around and gorgeous romantic lighting.
-You can enjoy Bavarian treats, music, and purchase unique holiday gifts.
+It is known for its Christmas markets, but the most beautiful one was “The Romantic Christmas Market.”
+It was located in the courtyard of the beautiful Thurns and Taxi Palace and was steeped in atmosphere.
+Fire torches lined the path with little campfires to huddle around and colorful lighting.
+We enjoyed Bavarian treats, and music, and purchased unique holiday gifts.

 The market featured a Biergarten and kids could pet adorable baby llamas.